shrutibist01/dbms_flexi/README.md

-# Company Expense Management System
+# ExpenSure: Company Expense Management System

 ## Overview
 The Company Expense Management System is a web application designed to streamline the management of employee details, project information, and financial data within a company.
 It provides two levels of authentication: employee and admin.